-Not only is this a delicious chicken recipe, it is great way to demonstrate the proper way to sauté.
-You will definitely want to read my article on How To Saute before you start this recipe.
+Not only is this a delicious chicken recipe, it is great way to demonstrate the proper way to pan fry.
+You will definitely want to read my article on The Difference Between Saute – Pan Fry and Stir Fry before you start this recipe.

 This recipe requires you to reduce 1 cup of homemade chicken stock for the sauce.
 Stock reductions are often used in professional kitchens to make sauces.

 An alternative is to buy professional quality stock reductions at your gourmet market or online.
 For learn more and a great source to buy online, check out my stock reduction suggestions.